scottbez1/smartknob/README.md

 More documentation on the BOM and what parts you need to order is coming in the future - thanks so much for your interest!
 Follow me on [Twitter](https://twitter.com/scottbez1) for the latest updates on this and other projects.

-View the [Base PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-ibom.html) and [Screen PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_screen-ibom.html) (or, the combined [BOM csv](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-bom.csv)) for electronics/hardware parts list.
+View the latest auto-generated (untested) [Base PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-ibom.html) and [Screen PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_screen-ibom.html) (or, the combined [BOM csv](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-bom.csv)) for electronics/hardware parts list. ⚠️ These are auto-generated from the latest untested revision on GitHub.
+For tested/stable/recommended artifacts, use a [release](https://github.com/scottbez1/smartknob/releases) instead.

 A few miscellaneous notes in the meantime: